-10. It is for admission authorities to decide how to assess the ability or aptitude of applicants, whether that is by a test under exam conditions, an online test (where available), teacher assessment or other means, providing assessments comply with the provisions of the Code.
+It is for admission authorities to decide how to assess the ability or aptitude of applicants, whether that is by a test under exam conditions, an online test (where available), teacher assessment or other means, providing assessments comply with the provisions of the Code.

-- 11. Although, in most cases, protective measures should no longer be necessary for autumn 2021 selection tests, admission authorities are advised to take a cautious approach, and book sufficiently spacious venues and enough invigilators to enable them to test in line with the additional protective measures set out below in the circumstance that the venue is within an area of particular concern offered an enhanced response package to help limit increases in transmission or where local authorities, directors of public health (DsPH) and PHE health protection teams (HPTs) recommend the protective measures in this are adopted as part of their outbreak management responsibilities.
-Schools and those delivering selection testing should always follow the control measures set out in the schools coronavirus (COVID-19) operational guidance. - 12.
-Admission authorities or those organising tests on their behalf are not required to adopt the protective measures below unless the circumstances in paragraph 11 pertain but may do so, if they deem it necessary, following a risk assessment. - 13.
-Whilst many grammar schools and partially selective schools use verbal, non-verbal and, in some cases, spatial reasoning tests to assess ability, some take account of what children have learnt in English and maths as part of their assessments of ability.
-Admission authorities for schools which test ability in English and maths may wish to consider if any changes to the test need to be made, in light of the fact that most children were out of school for a significant period during 2020 and early 2021. - 14.
+Although, in most cases, protective measures should no longer be necessary for autumn 2021 selection tests, admission authorities are advised to take a cautious approach, and book sufficiently spacious venues and enough invigilators to enable them to test in line with the additional protective measures set out below where local authorities, directors of public health and PHE health protection teams recommend they are adopted as part of their outbreak management responsibilities.
+Schools and those delivering selection testing should always follow the control measures set out in the schools coronavirus (COVID-19) operational quidance.

+Admission authorities or those organising tests on their behalf may also adopt the protective measures below if they deem them necessary, following a risk assessment.

+Whilst many grammar schools and partially selective schools use verbal, nonverbal and, in some cases, spatial reasoning tests to assess ability, some take account of what children have learnt in English and maths as part of their assessments of ability.
+Admission authorities for schools which test ability in English and maths may wish to consider if any changes to the test need to be made, in light of the fact that most children were out of school for a significant period during 2020 and early 2021.

 If, for reasons connected to COVID-19, the arrangements for tests need to be changed within a school's determined admission arrangements, the admission authority is asked to apply for a variation by the beginning of August 2021.
-Information on the variation process is set out in paragraphs 43-55.
+Find information on the variation process.

-In-year admissions testing for entry in the 2020/21 and 2021/22 academic years right of appeal to an independent appeals panel if a place is not offered, and their child must be offered a place on any waiting list for the school5.
+In-year admissions testing for entry in the 2021/22 academic year

-15. In-year applicants must have their applications considered by the relevant admission authority but need only be assessed for ability or aptitude where a vacancy exists.
-Whether or not their children are assessed for ability or aptitude, parents have a
+In-year applicants must have their applications considered by the relevant admission authority but need only be assessed for ability or aptitude where a vacancy exists.
+Whether or not their children are assessed for ability or aptitude, parents have a right of appeal to an independent appeals panel if a place is not offered, and their child must be offered a place on any waiting list for the school authorities in operating selection tests

-16. Where vacancies exist, assessment of the ability or aptitude of applicants should take place to enable those vacancies to be filled as soon as possible.
+Where vacancies exist, assessment of the ability or aptitude of applicants should take place to enable those vacancies to be filled as soon as possible.

-Cooperation between admission authorities in operating selection tests
+Cooperation between admission

-- 17. It is important that the process of applying for a selective school is not made unnecessarily complex for parents by any changes to the selection process. - 18.
+It is important that the process of applying for a selective school is not made unnecessarily complex for parents by any changes to the selection process.

 Admission authorities often co-operate so that children sit a single selection test for a number of schools, whether for banding or for admission to grammar or partially selective schools.
 Where there is currently a unified approach to assessment, admission authorities should continue to work together to ensure, insofar as possible, that such approaches can continue, so that any complexities for parents are minimised.
-This helps ensure that children can be assessed once for eligibility for a number of schools. - 19.
-Admission authorities can also co-operate across local authority boundaries if that is helpful to make the process even simpler for parents. - 20.
+This helps ensure that children can be assessed once for eligibility for a number of schools.

+Admission authorities can also co-operate across local authority boundaries if that is helpful to make the process even simpler for parents.

 Children both from within the home local authority area and from outside the area must be able to sit selection tests.